TheLX5/OBJ-Viewer/README.md

 * Byte 5: Attribute data (YXPPCCCT)
 * Byte 6: Tile number/ID

-#### OBX Format
+#### Sequence Format
-* Byte 1: Display tile (bit 7), tile size (bit 0)
-* Byte 2: Group info (unknown usage, mentioned in SCad docs)
-* Byte 3: Displacement on Y axis (0x0-0x7F down, 0xFF-0x80 up)
-* Byte 4: Displacement on X axis (0x0-0x7F right, 0xFF-0x80 left)
-* Byte 5: Attribute data (YXPPCCCT)
-* Byte 6: Tile number/ID
+Sequence data can be found 0x100 bytes later before the tool string, in most cases is at offset 0x3100 and its format is fairly straight forward.
+There's only 0x10 possible sequences and each sequence can have up to 0x10 frames with each having its own amount of time that will be displayed on screen.

+Format: [Duration #1] [Frame #1] [Duration #2] [Frame #2] [...]
+[Duration #16] [Frame #16]

+Notes:
+* Duration means how long the frame will be shown, OBJ Viewer treats this duration as 16ms, SCad is somewhere around this value as well.
+* Frame is the number of the frame that will be shown on the animation at that specific moment.
+* If both Duration and Frame are 0 in a sequence the sequence ends.
+* There's space to put more frames on a sequence, but SCad treats that data as X/Y displacements, even if these are never read by the tool upon loading a .OBJ file.

 #### SCad conversion details
 SCad almost accepts the default OBJ files, but they need a few changes before being displayed correctly, which is why I included a way to conver them to be SCad compatible.
 * Bytes 5 and 6 should be swapped for each entry.
-* Tile priority is determined from top to bottom, instead of from bottom to top.# OBJ Viewer A small python script that lets you preview OBJ data if the required files are provided.
+* Tile priority is reversed.
+It's determined from top to bottom, instead of from bottom to top.